danielparkdp/Dataverse/README.md

 Welcome to Dataverse, an open-world game to demonstrate the power of data structures!

-Dataverse was created using React.js and and Spark for Java.
+Dataverse was created using React.js and Spark for Java.

 Dataverse was created and developed by Laura Wilson, Daniel Park, Camillo Saueressig, and Grace Bramley-Simmons.